daormar/debasher/doc/design_doc_resident.md

   it, so the window can be made short but not closed.
 - **Stuck but alive.** A node whose brain thread is alive but blocked (infinite loop, deadlock) is not detected today: the heartbeat proves that its threads are alive, not that they make progress.
-Not a goal for now; an extension would be a progress counter in the heartbeat.
+Not a goal for now (see "Progress in the heartbeat" in Future work).
 - **Not covered**: non-deterministic `process_data`, effects on external systems beyond "idempotent if repeated", Slurm, machine failure.
 - **`--mirror`** (the debugging tap of a fifo, behind the frontend's "Watch